What You Need to Know About the Tide Times in Niue

 The Guide to the Tide in Niue

 Niue is a place where you’ll probably want to spend most of your time in its warm crystal clear waters with tropical fish!
 However, while the rocky island has some fantastic swimming spots and reef walks, the safety and enjoyment in most of these spots are determined by the tide.
-With a tidal difference that can range from 1m-1.4m, the tide greatly transforms many areas of Niue.
+With a tidal difference that can range from 1 to 1.4 m (3.3-4.6 ft), the tide greatly transforms many areas of Niue.
 So before you head out on your own snorkelling and reef walking excursions, be sure to check out the tide times in Niue and understand where is safe to swim and when.

 Why is the Tide Important in Niue?

 Niue has a number of amazing swimming spots and reef walks, but the enjoyment and safety they provide are determined by the tide.
 This is particularly true for the sea tracks to swimming spots on the west coast of the island where sea conditions are generally calmer and good for swimming.
-Tide times for sea tracks on the east coast, on the other hand, don’t matter, as these sea tracks are to enjoy the scenery and lookouts, rather than swimming.
+Tide times for sea tracks on the east coast, on the other hand, don’t matter as much, as these sea tracks provide an opportunity to enjoy the scenery and lookouts, rather than swimming.

 The tide in Niue is also important for indicating optimal fishing conditions.
-Because you need to have a licence to fish off the coast in Niue (except for at Alofi Wharf), visitors don’t need to worry too much about the tide times for fishing.
-For fishing, be sure to use one of the licenced fishing charters who will take you to the best fishing spots for the conditions.
+Because you need to have a license to fish off the coast in Niue (except for at Alofi Wharf), visitors don’t need to worry too much about the tide times for fishing.
+For fishing, be sure to use one of the licensed fishing charters that will take you to the best fishing spots for the conditions.
 See The Guide to Fishing in Niue for more information.

 When is a Safe Tide to Swim in Niue

-The safest tide for swimming and reef walking in Niue is low tide.
+The safest tide for swimming and reef walking in most places in Niue is low tide.
 However, sea conditions and the height of incoming swells vary, so it’s best tome take time to assess the sea conditions before getting into the water.
-If you have any doubt whether it is safe to swim, it’s best to stay out.
+If you have any doubt about whether it is safe to swim, it’s best to stay out.

 The only safe swimming spot at all tides, including full tide, is Matapa Chasm.